-How did Netflix raise millions of dollars and ultimately acquired millions of customers?
+How did Netflix raise millions of dollars and ultimately acquire millions of customers?

-This book summary is a must-read if you have any digital business or are planning to launch one.
+This book summary is a must-read if you have any digital business or plan to launch one.

-Because in this book summary, I’ve shared amazing business lessons that any digital business can benefit from.
+Because in this book summary, I’ve shared fantastic business lessons that any digital business can benefit from.

 Alright, so without further ado, let’s dive right in!

 Lesson #1: Trust facts more than you do opinions.

 Opinions of so-called experts have killed many dreams.

 When the author was trying to get funding for Netflix, his idea was rejected by a potential investor who had a background in DVD technology.